fusion809/fusion809.github.io-old/_posts/TE/gedit.md

 ## gedit
 {% include image.html image="gedit-screenshot-under-Moksha.png" float="none" width="1130px" description="gedit running under Moksha" %}
 ### Background
-**gedit** is a GTK+ based text editor that is one of the core applications of GNOME.
+{% include_relative TE/links.md program="gedit" ml="https://help.gnome.org/users/gedit/" link="https://wiki.gnome.org/Apps/Gedit" %} is a GTK+ based text editor that is one of the core applications of GNOME.
 In my opinion, it is the second most advanced text editor (after Kate) that is part of a desktop environment's core application suite.
 It is also more advanced than Windows' Notepad and Wordpad text editors.

 ### Customizability
 gedit is able to be customized, although from what I have gathered from reading its Wiki, customization options are limited as it does not seem to support advanced customization (via editing configure files, for example), rather there are some themes and plugins available but the plugins seem fairly limited.